pyk595/tp/docs/UserGuide.md

 ### Deleting a tag: `untag`

-Deletes a tag from an existing contact, as specified by the index.
+If a contact is no longer a client, and you wish to remove the tag, you can simply `untag` contact from the cateogory, as specified by the index.

 Format: `untag INDEX t/TAG`